ProductBuilders/productbuilders/docs/part6/overview.md

 <div class="content-box">

-Welcome to Part 6 of ProductBuilders, where we focus on scaling your product after achieving initial traction.
-This is where your journey transforms from building a product to creating a sustainable business.
+Welcome to Part 6 of Product Builders, where we focus on scaling your product after achieving initial traction.
+This is where your journey transforms from building a product to creating a sustainable business and finally exiting.

 </div>